 The following sentences demonstrate how helping verbs are used to create these aspects:

-The verb phrase in a sentence can include no more than three helping verbs.
+One important rule to keep in mind is that the verb phrase in a sentence should not include more than three helping verbs.

 When used properly, helping verbs perform some of the most intricate work in English verb phrases.
 The more complex aspects, progressive and perfect, should be approached by writers who already have an advanced understanding of English sentence structure.